italia/spid-django/README.md

 The IdP redirects you to your SP, and a page with the attributes of the signed in user is shown.

-# TODO
+# TODOs

-- session management (when does it expire?, where is it stored?)
+- improve session management

-- handle a list of idp(s)

-- better handling django user
+- improve user data storage